SANdood/Ecobee-Suite/README.md

 Beginning with Ecobee Suite release 1.5.*, Smart Circulation can be configured to disable circulation altogether (sets `fanMinOnTime` to 0) when the specified (Quiet Time) (real or virtual) Switch is turned off/on.
 If you want Quiet Time to really stop everything, then you need to enable this feature, otherwise Smart Circulation will override Quiet Time by setting the minimum on time to a non-zero number.

 <b>Features:</b>
-- Monitor/synchronize two or more temperature sensors (Ecobee or any SmartThings temperature sensor)
+- Monitor/synchronize two or more temperature sensors (Ecobee or any Hubitat temperature sensor)
 - Configurable maximum/target temperature delta
 - Configurable minimum fan minutes on per hour
 - Configurable maximum fan minutes on per hour